aiven/bigquery-connector-for-apache-flink/README.md

 To build with tests it is required to define `BIG_QUERY_SERVICE_ACCOUNT`, `BIG_QUERY_PROJECT_ID` env variables.
 `BIG_QUERY_SERVICE_ACCOUNT` contains address to service account to use.
 `BIG_QUERY_PROJECT_ID` contains a Google Cloud project id.
+Before running tests corresponding dataset and table should be present.
+`io.aiven.flink.connectors.bigquery.PrepareForTests` could be used to create them.

 ## Example
 As a prerequisite there should exist a Google cloud project with name `MyProject` containing `MyDataset` with table `MyTable`.